IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-35.md

   - Cluster URL: https://kubernetes.default.svc
   - Namespace: openshift-gitops

-After Argo CD App `argocd` is created, you can click the App from Argo CD UI to view the toplogy of all of the resources.
+After the Argo CD App `argocd` is created, select the App from the Argo CD UI to view the topology of all of the resources.

-### Storage Considerations
+### Storage considerations

-If your OpenShift cluster already have default storageclass configured, you can ignore this step.
-To learn more on storage considerations for CP4WAIOps, please refer to [Storage Considerations](https://www.ibm.com/docs/en/cloud-paks/cloud-pak-watson-aiops/3.5.0?topic=requirements-storage-considerations).
+If your Red Hat OpenShift cluster already has a default supported storage class, then skip this step.

-In this tutorial, we are using use Ceph just for PoC purpose, but NOT for production.
-You should always follow storage based on CP4WAIOPS requirements at [Storage Considerations](https://www.ibm.com/docs/en/cloud-paks/cloud-pak-watson-aiops/3.5.0?topic=requirements-storage-considerations).
+This tutorial uses Ceph storage for demonstration purpose.
+You must use a supported storage.
+For more information about supported storage, see [Storage Considerations](https://www.ibm.com/docs/en/cloud-paks/cloud-pak-watson-aiops/3.5.0?topic=requirements-storage-considerations).

-For deploying on AWS, the EFS(Amazon Elastic File System) can be used for persistant storage.
-Please refer to [AWS EFS guide](https://docs.aws.amazon.com/efs/latest/ug/getting-started.html) for details.
+If you are deploying on AWS, then EFS (Amazon Elastic File System) can be used for persistent storage.
+For more information, see [Getting started with Amazon Elastic File System](https://docs.aws.amazon.com/efs/latest/ug/getting-started.html) in the AWS documentation.
+You can also refer to the [AWS EFS storage configuration example](aws-efs-config-example.md)
-You can also follow the [example of AWS EFS configuration instruction](aws-efs-config-example.md)

-From Argo CD UI, click `NEW APP` and input parameters as follows for Ceph and then click `CREATE` button.
+From the Argo CD UI, click `NEW APP`, input the following parameters for Ceph, and then click `CREATE`.

 - GENERAL
   - Application Name: ceph